-Prerequisite: 95 in Eng.
-III CP or 90 in Eng.
-III H or 85 AP Language and Comp, plus teacher endorsement.
+Prerequisite: 90 in Eng.
+III CP or 85 in Eng.
+III H or 85 AP Language and Comp, or Department Chair Endorsement.
 Students are required to take the Literature & Composition AP exam as well as course exam.
-Literature and Composition AP is a college-level course for qualified, highly-motivated seniors.
+Literature and Composition AP is a college-level course for qualified, highly motivated seniors.
 Concentrating on British Literature, the course includes representative works in several genres including novel, short story, poetry, drama and essay.
 Students receive a list of required works to be read during the summer.
 In addition to close analysis of the representative works, frequent writing assignments develop the student's style and skill.
 Workshops will be used to develop additional skills required on the AP exam and to provide students with a more intensive writing experience.

-145/155 BRITISH LITERATURE .5/CREATIVE WRITING CP .5 Credit Senior level class.
+145/101 BRITISH LITERATURE .5/PUBLIC SPEAKING CP .5 Credit Senior Level Course 1 Credit

 British Literature CP surveys English literature in the Anglo-Saxon, Medieval, Renaissance, and Elizabethan periods, and the 17th, 18th, and romantic (19th) centuries.
 Students study the various literary genres in these periods, including English poetry, drama, the essay, short story, and novel.
 In addition, the student can expect to produce a major research paper, along with numerous other papers designed to develop the student's academic and creative expression.
-The one semester writing course is designed to enhance student recognition, understanding, appreciation and application of strong writing skills.
-The course will explore a variety of styles and techniques in order to equip the student with a range of writing approaches.
-Students will model various styles of fiction, poetry and drama creating original short stories, poems and a one-act play.
-The school literary magazine will be a product of the class.
-Assessment will be by portfolio.
+The Public Speaking course is designed to learn effective public speaking communication skills.
+In this performancebased course, students will examine effective speaking techniques and self-presentation skills to be utilized in individual, group and/or public speaking opportunities.
+Attention will be given to speech-writing composition and analysis of famous public speeches.

-146/157 BRITISH LITERATURE (.5)/ SHAKESPEARE DRAMA(.5) CP
+146/157 BRITISH LITERATURE (.5) /FILM LITERATURE CP .5 Credit Senior level class 1 Credit

 British Literature surveys English literature in the Anglo-Saxon, Medieval, Renaissance, and Elizabethan periods, and the 17th, 18th, and romantic (19th) centuries.
 Students study the various literary genres in these periods, including English poetry, drama, the essay, short story, and novel.
 In addition, the student can expect to produce a major research paper, along with numerous other papers designed to develop the student's academic and creative expression.
-The Shakespeare/Drama course focuses on both Shakespeare and modern works, incorporating reading, interpretation, and the preparation and presentation of monologues and scene studies.
-Students will become comfortable with basic terminology of the theatre, formulate design concepts, set renderings, costume and makeup techniques, and learn how these elements contribute greatly to both our understanding of the playwright's words and the audience experience.
-The final grade will be determined in part by a student portfolio.
+The Film Literature course examines film masterpieces and how stories are an essential part of every human culture.
+Students will analyze the use of plot, setting, style, and point of view in classic films.
+Class activities include viewing, listening, researching, and analyzing film.
+This course requires parental permission before students can participate in the classroom viewing. \\Please be advised that Film Lit is not an NCAA sanctioned class.